-Prototypical Business Aviation Safety Program Manual -- Compiled by the NBAA Safety Committee the Prototypical Business Aviation Safety Manual provides NBAA Member Companies a means of addressing risk within their organizations.
+Safety Best Practices Manual -- Compiled by the NBAA Safety Committee the Safety Best Practices Manual provides NBAA Member Companies a means of addressing risk within their organizations.
 The NBAA Safety Committee has identified both flight and ground safety programs that may be necessary to reduce risk in any business aviation organization.

 NBAA Flying Safety Awards Program -- The NBAA Flying Safety Awards are testimony to the high degree of professionalism inherent in business aircraft operations and a tribute to the skill and ability of a company’s management, maintenance, pilot and support personnel teams.
 The NBAA Awards have brought worldwide attention to the business aircraft safety record and have been endorsed and approved by the National Safety Council.

 For more information on business aviation safety, visit www.nbaa.org/safety.

 - Administered the NBAA Flying Safety Awards Program